isomerpages/pa-corp/_our-network/Partners/WeCare PALs.md

 ### Join us in the WeCare Journey!

-* Visit our [WeCare PALs Facebook Page](https://www.facebook.com/login/?next=https%3A%2F%2Fwww.facebook.com%2FWeCarePALs) and [WeCare PALs LinkedIn Page](https://www.linkedin.com/company/wecarepals/)  for more partnership opportunities and heartfelt stories on the meaningful programmes our WeCare PALs had with us!
+* Visit our [WeCare PALs Facebook Page](https://www.facebook.com/login/?next=https%3A%2F%2Fwww.facebook.com%2FWeCarePALs) and [WeCare PALs LinkedIn Page](https://www.linkedin.com/company/wecarepals/)  for more partnership opportunities and heartfelt stories on the meaningful programmes our WeCare PALs have done with us!
 * Watch our [WeCare PALS Video](https://www.youtube.com/watch?v=yJkPFgliSBA) for more information on partnership with PA.
 * Connect with us at [PA_Partnership@pa.gov.sg ](mailto: PA_Partnership@pa.gov.sg ) if your organisation is keen to do good for the community with PA!